sambuddhac/MacroEnergy.jl/docs/src/Tutorials/2_multisector_modelling.md

 During the day, when solar photovoltaic is available, almost all of the electricity generation comes from VREs.

-Because hydrogen storage is cheaper than batteries, we expect the system to use the electricity generated during the day to operate the electrolyzers to meet the hydrogen demand, storing the excess hydrogen to be used when solar photolvoltaics can not generate electricity.
+Because hydrogen storage is cheaper than batteries, we expect the system to use the electricity generated during the day to operate the electrolyzers to meet the hydrogen demand, storing the excess hydrogen to be used when solar photovoltaics can not generate electricity.

 We verify our assumption by making a stacked area plot of the hydrogen supply (hydrogen generation net of the hydrogen stored):